material-components/material-components-ios/contributing/alpha_components.md

 `MaterialComponents.podspec`.
 At this point the component will be subject to all of the processes and expectations that any other production component.

-All of your Swift example or test files must import `MaterialComponentsAlpha.$ComponentName`.
+All of your Swift example or test files must import `MaterialComponentsAlpha.ComponentName`.